 Introducing St Lucia

-Deep, sheltered Marigot Bay is a stunning example of natural architecture.
-Sheltered by towering palms and the surrounding hills, the narrow inlet is said to have hidden the entire British fleet from its French pursuers.
+Deep, sheltered Marigot Bay is an exquisite example of natural architecture.
+Sheltered by towering palms and the surrounding hills, the narrow inlet is said to have once hidden the entire British fleet from French pursuers.
 Yachts play the same trick these days – the bay is a popular place to drop anchor and hide away for a few nights.
+Enjoy nearby beaches.